piyush282/voice-operated-wheelchair-using-python-project-/README.md

 Real-time inference latency: ~20ms

-Suitable for microcontroller-based systems
+Optimized for microcontroller-based systems

-The model was designed to be lightweight and efficient for real-world assistive technology deployment.
+The model is lightweight and suitable for real-world assistive technology deployment.

-🖥️ Real-Time Simulation Pipeline
+🔄 Real-Time Simulation Pipeline

 Audio captured using PyAudio